91AV

 University of Birmingham, UK

-2025 Tilden Prize for 91AV: awarded for precision polymer chemistry, self-assembly and materials synthesis that demonstrates both fundamental...
+For precision polymer chemistry, self-assembly and materials synthesis that demonstrates both fundamental new science and innovative real-world pro...

 Professor Rebecca Melen